 - The sessions are always varied.
-Running the same route, the same pace and at the same time each week can quickly becoming boring.
-Being part of a club means your run a variety of routes, lots of different types of sessions and quite often all the sessions you try to avoid when on your own!
+Running the same route, the same pace and at the same time, each week can quickly become boring.
+Being part of a club means you run a variety of routes, lots of different types of sessions and quite often all the sessions you try to avoid when on your own!

 - In the correct club, your running improves.
 I have definitely become a better runner since joining a club.
 I am better at pacing, I am better at training, and I love my running SO much more.